ewarkent/FirstAscent/README.md

 ## Credits

+Thank you to our TA, Dylan Rothfeld, for providing our group with help in setting up our React application.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>